nellaivijay/msef-school-domain-summary/README.md

-# MSEF 2026 School-by-Domain Abstract Counts
+# MSEF 2026 High School Abstracts Survey

 A lightweight, reproducible repository for extracting and summarizing **school-wise abstract counts by domain** from the uploaded PDF **`2026HS-Abstract-final.pdf`**.